Black Belt Community Foundation Inc

 - Arts and cultural programming

-- Racial healing and transformation (TRHT program)
+- Racial healing and transformation (TRHT programme)

 - Support for persistent poverty counties where 20%+ of residents live in poverty